ts-engine/ts-engine/packages/babel-preset/README.md

-# TS Engine Babel Preset
+# @ts-engine/babel-preset

-Provides core Babel preset incase you need to extend the default babel config.
+The default babel preset for ts-engine.

 ## Getting Started